kids encyclopedia robot

 Barack Obama

-At the 2008 Democratic Convention Lipinski was a superdelegate for Barack Obama.
+At the 2008 Democratic National Convention, Lipinski was a superdelegate for Barack Obama.

-Lipinski reportedly did not endorse President Barack Obama for reelection in 2012.
+Lipinski reportedly did not endorse President Barack Obama for reelection in the 2012 election.

 Electoral history